Heat health warning for southern and central Queensland

 AWS emergency warning banner

-PROTECT YOURSELF - extreme heatwave for Cape Peninsula as at 5:30pm, 26 November 2024
+PROTECT YOURSELF – extreme heatwave warning for southern and central Queensland as at 5:45pm, 21 January 2025

 Make sure you know what to do when there is a heatwave warning in your area.
 Stay informed by visiting the Heatwave Service for Australia website.